The Health Outreach Mobile Engagement (H.O.M.E) Program

 The H.O.M.E Program is a mobile service.
 Locations and hours of operation are based on site availability and community-identified need.

-A preliminary evaluation of the H.O.M.E Program was conducted to explore the initial impacts from the first four months of program implementation.
+An evaluation of the H.O.M.E Program was conducted to explore the impacts from the first year of program implementation.

 Through the evaluation process, stories were gathered that demonstrate the impact the H.O.M.E Program has had on individuals accessing the program.